donovansmith44/HACK-Computer/README.md

 #### 04 - Contains my 'Fill' and 'Mult' program implementations in the HACK assembly language.

-#### 05 - Contains the HACK Computer, which integrates the CPU, Program Counter, I/O Devices, and Memory into a cohesive, functional unit.
+#### 05 - Contains the HACK Computer, which integrates the CPU, Program Counter, I/O, and Memory into a cohesive, functional unit.

-#### 06 - Contains the HACK Assembler, which translates a simple assembly commands into binary instructions to be interpreted by the HACK CPU.
+#### 06 - Contains the HACK Assembler, which translates assembly commands into binary instructions to be executed by the CPU.